filecoin-project/filecoin-docs/docs/project/README.md

 ## Research

 Learn about the ongoing cryptography research and design efforts that underpin the Filecoin protocol on the [Filecoin Research website](https://research.filecoin.io/).
+The [CryptoLab at Protocol Labs](https://research.protocol.ai/groups/cryptolab/) also actively researches improvements.

 ## Related projects